codedthemes/berry-free-react-admin-template/README.md

 [![GitHub package version](https://img.shields.io/github/package-json/v/codedthemes/berry-free-react-admin-template)](https://github.com/codedthemes/berry-free-react-admin-template/)

-Berry is a free react admin template build using the M-UI.
-It is meant to be the best User Experience with highly customizable feature-riched pages.
-It is a complete React Dashboard Template with easy and intuitive responsive design as on retina screens or laptops.
+Berry is a free Material UI admin dashboard template built with React.
+It is meant to provide the best possible User Experience with highly customizable feature-rich pages.
+It is a complete Dashboard Template that has easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 :star: :star: :star: Do not forget to star (Top right of this page) it if you like the theme  :star: :star: :star:

 ![IMG_8566.jpg](https://berrydashboard.io/imp-images/berry-github-free-repo-1.jpg)

-[Pro version](https://berrydashboard.io) of Berry react template contains features like TypeScript, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.
+[Pro version](https://berrydashboard.io) of Berry react template contains features like TypeScript, Next.js Seed versions, Apps, Authentication Methods (i.e. JWT, Auth0, Firebase), Advance Components, Form Plugins, Layouts, Widgets, and many more.

 | [Berry Free](https://berrydashboard.io/free/)    | [Berry](https://material-ui.com/store/items/berry-react-material-admin/) |
 | ---------------------------------------------------------------------------------------- | :------------------------------------------------------------------------|